Learn about the Washington State Ferries Sustainability Action Plan and other ways we're working to be stewards of our environment.

-Our Energy Performance Plan (PDF 55KB) highlights the efforts we are taking to address energy use with a primary focus on greenhouse gas reduction.
+Our Decarbonization Plan (PDF 554KB) highlights the efforts we are taking to address energy use with a primary focus on greenhouse gas reduction.
 The document also serves as our roadmap to achieving zero emissions by 2050.

 Green Marine is a voluntary environmental certification program for the North American and European maritime industry.
 In 2018, we became the first U.S. ferry operator to join Green Marine and we received our first verified certification in 2020.
 We currently serve on several advisory and governance committees helping to strengthen Green Marine’s rigorous performance benchmarking.

-How are we doing with our Green Marine performance benchmarking (PDF 11.4MB)?
+How are we doing with our Green Marine performance indicators?